pardot/api-docs/docs/index.md

 Developers must authenticate using a Salesforce OAuth endpoint or the Pardot API login endpoint before issuing Pardot API requests.
 Refer to the [Authentication](kb/authentication) section for details about this procedure.

-Some considerations must be taken while performing requests.
-When performing `update` requests, only the fields specified in the request are updated, and all others are left unchanged.
-If a required field is cleared during an `update`, the request will be declined.
+Keep in mind a few considerations when you perform requests.
+For `update` requests, only the fields specified in the request are updated.
+All others are left unchanged.
+If a required field is cleared during an `update`, the request is declined.

 ### Request Format